nickaplan/precip-interpolator/README.md

 1. Clone this repository: https://github.com/nickaplan/precip-interpolator.git

+2. Create an output path for your maps, for example, the code uses: output_path = os.path.join(et.io.HOME, 'ea_python_spatial', 'Final_Project', 'precip-interpolator', "data", "output_maps")

-2. The python script is comppiled by the GNU Make Utility (https://swcarpentry.github.io/make-novice/).
+3. The python script is comppiled by the GNU Make Utility (https://swcarpentry.github.io/make-novice/).
 GNU MAke requires a Makefile_3.txt which contains the data (and the paths to the data) used to run the script.
 IMPORTANT NOTE: The interpolate.py script specifies the working directory to the data.
 The Makefile should be placed at the root of the repository, and the script and data may be subdirectories.
-At the command prompt, navigate to the git repository and type: *python -f Makefile_3.txt*
+At the command prompt, navigate to the git repository and type: *python -f Makefile.txt*

-3. Open jpeg file of interpolated precipitation map.
+4. Open jpeg file of interpolated precipitation map.